deepcerulean/passive_record/README.md

 ### Queries

-  `Core::Query` objects acquired through `where` are chainable, accept nested queries, and have the following public methods:
+  `Core::Query` objects acquired through `where` are chainable, accept nested queries and scopes, and have the following public methods:

   - `where(conditions).all`
   - `where(conditions).each` enumerates over `where(conditions).all`, so we have `where(conditions).count`, `where(conditions).first`, etc.